 Over the years, the Christmas buffet tables have evolved into a fusion of international-inspired cuisines.
 However, many have retained the traditional Christmas dishes, which were greatly borne out of the country’s Spanish and Chinese influences like:

-When the plates are emptied, everyone hover about the Christmas Tree and the gift giving commences.
+When the plates are emptied, everyone hovers about the Christmas Tree, and the gift-giving commences.

 The flavourful feasts and the high spirit of gift-giving continue until the Feast of the Three Kings in early January, after which all emblems of Christmas are cleared away to make way for the fresh new year and an intense fitness regimen that goes with it.